 Ms. Kirn focuses her practice on environmental and energy matters.
 She represents clients in litigation in state and... | Read More

 Ms. Kirn focuses her practice on environmental and energy matters.
 She represents clients in litigation in state and federal courts and works on behalf of developers and corporations in connection with the acquisition, transfer, financing, and sale of contaminated real estate, including complex project redevelopments and environmental liability transfers.
 Prior to joining the firm, Ms. Kirn handled air, waste and toxics enforcement matters in the U.S. EPA’s Office of Regional Counsel in Seattle.Close

 Shoshana Suzanne Ilene Schiller

 Manko Gold Katcher & Fox

-Ms. Schiller is a partner in the litigation group of the Philadelphia-area environmental and energy law firm of Manko Gold Katcher & Fox, handling a wide range of disputes with particular experience in CERCLA, RCRA, cost recovery, contribution and class action litigation, as well as toxic tort, pipeline, storage tank, real estate development, and leasing matters.
-She has represented PRPs at industrial, landfill, recycling and sediment sites, and is currently Co-Chair of the Superfund and Natural Resource Damages Litigation Committee of the ABA’s Section on Environment, Energy and Resources.
-Ms. Schiller is AV® Preeminent® Peer Review Rated through Martindale-Hubbell® and a Senior Fellow of the Litigation Counsel of America, trying jury and non-jury cases in federal and state courts and appearing before administrative agencies, hearing boards and appellate courts throughout the country.
-She is also a frequent speaker at legal and industry trade conferences and seminars and a regular author on environmental and real estate issues.Close
+Ms. Schiller, former Chair of the ABA's Superfund and Natural Resources Damages Litigation Committee, handles a wide range of disputes with particular experience in CERCLA, RCRA, cost recovery, contribution and class action litigation, as well as asbestos, toxic tort, pipeline, storage tank, real estate development, and leasing matters.
+She is a Senior Fellow of the Litigation Counsel of America, trying jury and non-jury cases in federal and state courts and arguing before appellate courts, administrative agencies, and hearing boards throughout the country.
+Ms. Schiller is also a frequent speaker at legal and industry trade conferences and seminars and is a regular author on environmental and real estate.Close